dib-lab/elvers/docs/index.md

 Previous versions of this protocol included line-by-line commands that the user could follow along with using a test dataset provided in the instructions.
 Since the recent development of [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management tool and [snakemake-wrappers](https://snakemake-wrappers.readthedocs.io/en/stable/) to manage sofware installation of commonly-used bioinformatics tools, we have re-implemented the Eel Pond Protocol to make it easier for users to install software and run a *de novo* transcriptome assembly, annotation, and quick differential expression analysis on a set of short-read Illumina data using a single command.

-The software for this protocol can be found here: https://github.com/dib-lab/eelpond
+The software for this protocol can be found [here](https://github.com/dib-lab/eelpond).

 To run the protocol on your own computer system (requires Ubuntu 16.04):